liquibase/community-interview/devrel-assignment/README.md

 * Post each completed deliverable to a publicly available location on the Internet.
 * Send us the links to these three (3) tasks so we can review them prior to the team intervew.

-## Task 1: Create a short blog post (content length: 5 minute reading)
+## Task 1: Create a short blog post
+*content length: 2-5 minute reading*

 *Suggested Tools/Platforms: Medium.com, Wordpress.com*

 Perform your own research about Liquibase to understand: